NUSCRIPT/guggilla_immunosuppression_2025/README.md

 _Paper: INSERT_

 ## Overview
-Identifying immunosuppressive conditions and immunosuppressive medication using structured data (diagnosis codes, medication orders) and using LLMs
+Identifying immunosuppressive conditions and immunosuppressive medications using structured data (diagnosis codes, medication orders) and using LLMs.

 ## Files
 - **edw_queries/**: this folder contains the SQL queries for pulling all SCRIPT patients diagnosis codes and dates for patients with a given immunosuppressive condition. it also contains Meds.sql for pulling medication information.